-Central Directorate of National Savings (CDNS), invites electronic bids on PPRA e-Pak Acquisition & Disposal System (EPADS) to enable it in the selection of suitable, competent and experienced vendor through tender for end-to-end managed services for “SMS Gateway Service Solution”.
+Central Directorate of National Savings (CDNS) invites electronic bids on PPRA e-Pak Acquisition & Disposal System (EPADS) to enable it in the selection of suitable, competent and experienced vendor through tender for end-to-end managed services for “SMS Gateway Service Solution”.

 The selected bidder will be responsible for the solution in its entirety, as outlined in the details below, and will also be required to support the present/ future all requisite approvals/ certifications for CDNS.